nsccs/ForkPracticeCareerPrep/README.md

 On your computer navigate to the folder where you want to store your copy within the GitBash terminal.
 Cloning will create a subfolder and include all the files within the repository.

-A. Cllone this repository `git clone https://github.com/NSC-Computer-Science-Club/ForkPracticeCareerPrep.git`
+A. Clone this repository `git clone https://github.com/NSC-Computer-Science-Club/ForkPracticeCareerPrep.git`

 ![Highlighting Cloning option in GitHub](readme_images/clone.png)

 **Switch to your file management system**

 B. Create a subfolder within this copied repository.
 Name it your GitHub profile handle.
 C. In this folder create a README.md file
 D. Open this file and add your markdown and save the file.

 **Switch to the GitBash terminal**

 E. add your changes from the terminal `git add .`
 F. Commit your changes `git commit -m "My created subfolder with markdown file."`
 G. Push your changes to your GitHub Profile repository `git push origin main`